Gabriielfeliciano/Angular-Course/README.md

 # AngularCourseProject

-Projeto desevolvido com os ensinamentos do curso Angular - The Complete Guide by Maximilian Schwarzmuller
+Projeto desevolvido com os ensinamentos do curso Angular - The Complete Guide by Maximilian Schwarzmuller.